Kanilive1995/Web-Development/README.md

 # Web-Development
-Practice examples I used to help me become a better front end-developer
+Practice examples Used to help me become a more efficient front end-developer